Aqueous foams in microgravity, measuring bubble sizes: Image analysis

-Once the algorithm is trained it is used to identify bubbles in images for the 25\% or 40\% liquid fraction foams from images taken either $t=\{68, 3941, 29491\}$~s or $t=\{42540,70789,361744\}$~s, respectively.
-Fig.~\ref{fig:compare_realizations}(c) shows an example of the bubbles found by the machine learning (ML) algorithm and there is excellent qualitative agreement with the underlying image.
-For these sets of images we have both the machine learning output and an accompanying set of ``painted" bubbles.
+Once the algorithm is trained it is used to identify bubbles in images for the 25\% liquid fraction foams from, $t=\{68, 3941, 29491\}$~s and 40\% $t=\{42540,70789,361744\}$~s. \Anthony{Note that for the 25\% liquid fraction foams the images in the training set are from a different run of the experiment than the images from the prediction set.} Fig.~\ref{fig:compare_realizations}(c) shows an example output of the machine learning (ML) algorithm.
+We find excellent qualitative agreement with the underlying image.
+For the aforementioned sets of images we have both the machine learning output and an accompanying set of bubbles ``painted" by hand.
 For each image, we find the distribution of bubble areas generated via these two methods and compare them to the manual ellipse fits for the drier foams and the automatic circular fits for the wetter foams.